Graded Betti numbers of the Jacobian algebra of surfaces in $\mathbb P^3$: Comparison to the curve case

 \begin{rk} (i) Note that in Example \ref{ex30} we have a nodal surface of degree $d=8$ and the corresponding module $AR(f)$ has $N=6$ generators of degree $d-1=7$ and the remaining generators have degree $d_i=9$ for $i>6$.
 Since in this case

 we see that our Proposition \ref{propN} is sharp.

-(ii) A similar result to Proposition \ref{propN} may be stated in the more general situation when the surface $X$ has only isolated weighted homogeneous singularities, by using \cite[Theorem 9]{DSa}, which extends the results in \cite{Ferrara} to this setting. \end{rk}
+(ii) A similar result to Proposition \ref{propN} may be stated in the more general situation when the surface $X$ has only isolated weighted homogeneous singularities, by using \cite[Theorem 9]{DSa}, which extends the results in \cite{Ferrara} to this setting. \end{rk} For a curve $C:f'=0$ of degree $d$ as above which is not free it is known that